-- farm animals with no access to a well-drained lying area
+- Farm animals with no access to a well-drained lying area

-- farm animals with no access to any form of shelter, such as a natural hedge
+- Farm animals with no access to any form of shelter, such as a natural hedge

 Farm animals in hot weather

-- animals that do not have access to clean water
+- Don't have access to clean water

-- animals that do not have access to shade
+- Don't have access to shade